jupyter-server/enterprise_gateway/docs/source/config-options.md

     Default: None
     Runs the notebook (.ipynb) at the given URI on every kernel launched.
 No seed by default.
-(KG_SEED_URI env var) --EnterpriseGatewayApp.unauthorized_users=<Set>
+(KG_SEED_URI env var) --EnterpriseGatewayApp.trust_xheaders=<CBool>
+    Default: False
+    Use x-* header values for overriding the remote-ip, useful when application is behing a proxy.
+(KG_TRUST_XHEADERS env var) --EnterpriseGatewayApp.unauthorized_users=<Set>
     Default: set(['root'])
     Comma-separated list of user names (e.g., ['root','admin']) against which